Corporate Cards

 If you’re looking into business cards, you might be wondering: What is a fleet card used for?
 Can’t a corporate card do the same thing?

 There are definitely similarities.
 Employees can use fleet cards to make fuel and vehicle maintenance purchases on the company’s tab the same way they’d pay with a company debit or credit card.
-Many fleet cards are a type of credit card or charge card that accumulate a balance the employer needs to pay down on a regular basis.
+Many fleet cards are a type of credit or charge card that accumulates a balance that the employer needs to pay down regularly.
 Some providers, like Float, also offer prepaid business credit cards for fuel.

 Unlike general-use business credit cards, fleet cards enable employers to set strict spending limits and restrict the types of transactions employees make—and even where they can make them.